bridgesense/lampready/README.md

 LAMPReady is a rootless container.
 As such, there are standard practices to setting up a web server that have been broken simply for the sake of productivity.
+This was done to simplify the permissions issues that arise when working with shared data within the container.

 The user will still need have access to the root account on their local machine.
-Root access will allow you to make entries to the firewall and SELinux in order for Xdebug to work properly as in this example:
+Root access will allow you to make entries to the firewall and SELinux in order for Xdebug to work properly:

 ```
 firewall-cmd --permanent --zone=webserver --add-port=9003/tcp